Avaq/jQuery-Postpone/README.markdown

 ### Add events to failures of the timeout

-Using <code>jQuery.Deferred.fn.fail()</code> you can add callbacks to when a deferred object is rejected.
+Using `jQuery.Deferred.fn.fail()` you can add callbacks to when a deferred object is rejected.
 Postpone rejects a deferred when the timeout is canceled or it could not start.

 Clearing a timeout: